-Eligible Population Age ACO/AE attributed members 0 to 64 years of age as of December 31 of the measurement year Continuous Enrollment The measurement year Allowable Gap No more than one gap in enrollment of up to 45 days during the measurement year Anchor Date December 1 st of the measurement year Event/Diagnosis None
+Eligible Population Age ACO/AE attributed members 0 to 64 years of age as of December 31 of the measurement year Continuous Enrollment The measurement year Allowable Gap No more than one gap in enrollment of up to 45 days during the measurement year Anchor Date December 1st of the measurement year Event/Diagnosis None

-Definitions Complete Complete English Proficiency data is defined as: English Proficiency Data One (1) valid English Proficiency Value (valid English Proficiency values are listed in Attachment 3). o If value is "UNK," it will not count toward the numerator.
+Definitions Complete Complete English Proficiency data is defined as: English Proficiency Data One (1) valid English Proficiency Value (valid English Proficiency values are listed in Attachment 3).
+If value is "UNK," it will not count toward the numerator.
 If value is "ASKU," it will count toward the numerator.

-O If value is "DONTKNOW," it will count toward the numerator.
-Double value must be self-reported.
-Data Collection Each value must be self-reported.
-English Proficiency data may be collected Concention over the phone, electronically (e.g., a patient portal), in person, by mail, etc. from an acute hospital; must include one value in Attachment 3.
+If value is "DONTKNOW," it will count toward the numerator.
+Each value must be self-reported.
+Data Collection English Proficiency data may be collected over the phone, electronically (e.g., a patient portal), in person, by mail, etc. from an acute hospital; must include one value in Attachment 3.
 Measurement Year Measurement Years correspond to Calendar Years Rate of English Proficiency Data Completeness (Numerator Population / Eligible Population) 100 Self-Reported data English Proficiency data must be self-reported.
 For the purposes of this measure specification, data is considered to be self-reported if it has been provided by either: (a) the individual, or (b) a person who can act on the individual's behalf (e.g., parent, spouse, authorized representative, guardian, conservator, holder of power of attorney, or health-care proxy).

-Administrative S Specification Denominator The eligible population.
+Administrative Specification Denominator The eligible population.
 Numerator For members in the denominator, identify those with complete English Proficiency data, defined as: One (1) valid English Proficiency value (valid English Proficiency values are listed in Attachment 3).
-Officiency value (valid English Proficiency values are listed in Attachment 3).
+Officiency value is "UNK," it will not count toward the numerator.
+Officiency values are listed in Attachment 3.
 If value is "UNK," it will not count toward the numerator.
-If value is "ASKU," it will count toward the numerator.
-Each value must be self-reported.
+Officiency data, defined as: One (1) values are listed in Attachment 3.
 Exclusions If value is UTC, the member is excluded from the denominator.
 Additional Measure Information Completeness Calculations Completeness is calculated for: each individual ACO/AE.